 The Number of threads attribute can be used to increase the throughput of the component by using additional threads for address processing.

 Multithreading is also influenced by the Configuration attribute.
 Max thread count is a total limit on the number of threads concurrently accessing the AddressDoctor library (e.g. from multiple AddressDoctor components).
 Typically it can be set to the same number as the Number of threads attribute if using one AddressDoctor component.
 Additionally, for each thread requested by Number of threads two address objects will be used (see Max address object count in Configuration).

 It is recommended to use full database preloading to prevent the threads from blocking on file system calls.
 The Max memory usage option should be configured accordingly to accommodate all used databases and address objects.

 Error: A database file has not been found.

-Check the path pointing to the database file to be correct.
+Check whether the path pointing to the database file is correct.

 Check the country of data being processed.
 You might not have a database for particular country.